Purchasing power parities in Europe and the world

 The indices presented in this article are not intended to rank countries strictly.
 In fact, they only provide an indication of the order of magnitude of the volume or price level in one country in relation to others, particularly when countries are clustered around a very narrow range of outcomes.
 The level of uncertainty associated with the basic price and national accounts data, and the methods used for compiling PPPs imply that differences between countries that have indices within a close range should not be over-interpreted.

-The main users of the global PPPs produced by the ICP are international organizations and regional agencies.
-For example, the World Bank uses PPPs in the monitoring of the incidence of poverty and tracking progress towards the Millennium Development goals.
-The IMF uses PPPs in their formula to determine member countries' quota (representing voting rights and countries' financial contributions).
+The main users of the global PPPs produced by the ICP are international organisations and regional agencies.
+For example, PPPs are used in the monitoring of the Sustainable Development goals, specifically the goals related to global poverty.
+The IMF and the World Bank use PPPs in their formula to determine member countries' quota (representing voting rights and countries' financial contributions).
 In the European Union, PPPs are instrumental to decide on regions' eligibility for structural funds.

-There is, however, a growing demand for PPPs from a variety of users at the national level: government agencies, universities, research institutes, public enterprises, private firms, banks, journalists and individuals.
+There is, however, also a large demand for PPPs from a variety of users at the national level: government agencies, universities, research institutes, public enterprises, private firms, banks, journalists and individuals.